ababrams/Digital-Image-Processing-Project-6/README.md

 ![Interesting Points](https://gitlab.cs.ecu.edu/digital-image-processing/project-6-registration/-/blob/master/manualPoints.JPG)

-Automatic registrastion relies on the detect harris features to match good corresponding points from each image.
+Automatic registration relies on the detect harris features to match good corresponding points from each image.
 By iterating through the pairs of images they could be resampled to these matches and blend together, creating the mosaic.

 **Testing:**